egemenkopuz/temporal-bevfusion/README.md

 ## Installation<a name="installation"></a>

-> **You may need to add/remove/change the arguments in docker.sh for your use-case, For example, to create a custom volume.**
+You can build the docker image manually or use the docker.sh script to build it.
+However, you may need to change the arguments in docker.sh for your use-case.

-If you would like to use the docker container, you can build it by running the following command:

-> **dev is for development and prod is for production.**

 ```bash
 bash docker.sh build <dev/prod>